EGI-Federation/impact-report/libs/ALICE/README.md

 With this script we will:

 * Use the [Beautiful Soap](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python library to parse the ALICE [repository](https://alice-publications.web.cern.ch/publications)
-* Produce a list of publications during the period of interest.
+* Produce a list of publications during the period of interest
-* Export the list of publications in a CSV file.
+* Export the list of publications in a CSV file

 ## Requirements
 * Basic knowledge of Linux user environment and Python as programming language